iyiolacak/local-loop/README.md

 * **Eliminate Friction:** Traditional TODO apps trap you in lists and upkeep.
 Here, you **only type**.
 * **Protect Flow:** No modals, dashboards, or clicks—just an ambient bar & micro-feedback.
-* **Maximize Motivation:** Instant XP, rare loot bursts (10% chance), and reflective narratives drive dopamine loops.
+* **Maximize Motivation:** Instant XP, rare loot bursts, and reflective narratives drive dopamine loops.
 * **Local & Private:** Your data never leaves your browser.
 No accounts or telemetry.

 ---